 Prefer to watch a short video?
 Check our our YouTube channel

 And if you really want to get into the gory details, you can order my book, Testing the Trinity, at Booklocker.com, Amazon.com, or BarnesAndNoble.com, just to name a few.
-It is available in paperback, as well as Kindle and Nook e-books.
+It is available in paperback, as well as Kindle, Nook, and Google Play e-books.

-And last but note least, please feel free to leave a comment / question!
+And last but not least, please feel free to leave a comment / question!